RuKatya/Frontend-challenges/projects/src/intective-rating/README.md

 ## Overview

-This project is my first experiment with a similar task.
-I tried to create a component as close as possible to the design.
-To create the component, I decided to use HTML tags, and SCSS.

 ### The challenge

 The challenge is to build out the order summary card component and get it looking as close to the design as possible.
 Your users should be able to:

+- View the optimal layout for the app depending on their device's screen size
-- See hover states for interactive elements
+- See hover states for all interactive elements on the page
+- Select and submit a number rating
+- See the "Thank you" card state after submitting a rating

 ### Screenshot